Icon-Newsletter-smaller

 However, getting the right products for your e-commerce store, choosing a profitable niche, and employing the right marketing strategies can bring more customers to your website and boost your sales.

 In short, how much you can earn varies.
-It can be anywhere from a few thousand pesos to as much as US$27,000 in one year―which is how much one Filipino dropshipper from Baguio City made from February 2018 to February 2019.[2]
+It can range anywhere from a few thousand pesos to as much as US$100,000 in one year, according to Shopify.[2]

 Advantages of Dropshipping